a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 class MissingNameID(Error):
     pass
 ```
-First the Error class had to be created, then I could create my own, inheriting from that Error class.
+First the Error class had to be created, then I could create my own, inheriting functionality from that Error class.

 ## Next Steps

-I have only inserted part of the data into the SQL database.
-Therefore currently I am still working on that.
+I have only inserted part of the data into the SQL database and see it is taking a while, just for 3 years.
+Therefore currently I am still working on that and wondering if I could scratch the for loop without killing my sweet, harmless computer... (but I might kill it for being so slow....)

 In addition I am brainstorming all the kinds of features I can create in order to improve my recommendation system.